WilliamSchack/Spotify-Downloader/README.md

 **Download Speed Limit - Recommended: 0MB/s**
 - The speed limit to downloading songs in MB/s.
 A value of 0 is uncapped

+**Spotify Client ID**
+- Spotify API Client ID used for fetching songs
+- **If empty uses the default Spotify API Client ID**

+**Spotify Client Secret**
+- Spotify API Client Secret used for fetching songs
+- **If empty uses the default Spotify API Client Secret**

+*For help creating your own spotify app and keys, view the lower section titled "Creating your own Spotify API keys"*

 ### Interface